apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

 Windows Phone platform.
 See Application Plugins for an overview of how to structure the plugin and implement its common JavaScript interface.

-Writing a plugin for Cordova on Windows Phone requires a basic understanding of the architecture of Cordova.
-Cordova-WP7 consists of a WebBrowser which hosts the application JavaScript code and manages native API calls.
-There is a BaseCommand (`WP7CordovaClassLib.Cordova.Commands.BaseCommand`) class in C# which you can extend, and it comes with the majority of the 'plumbing' built for you already.
+Writing a plugin for Cordova on Windows Phone requires a basic understanding of Cordova's architecture.
+Cordova-WP7 consists of a `WebBrowser` that hosts the application's JavaScript code and manages native API calls.
+You can extend a C# `BaseCommand` class (`WP7CordovaClassLib.Cordova.Commands.BaseCommand`), which comes with most of the functionality you need:

-1. Select your project, and right-click to choose __Add &rarr; New Item...__
+1. Select your project, and right-click to choose __Add &rarr; New Item...__ If you wish, you can add it to the `Plugins` folder.
-    - Preferably add it to the 'Plugins' directory, but it is up to you

-2. Select 'Class' and name it `Echo.cs`
-    - The name of this class must _exactly_ match what you call into `cordova.exec(win, fail, "Echo", ...)`
+2. Select __Class__ and name it `Echo.cs`.
+This class name must _exactly_ match what you call specify as the service in the `cordova.exec()` call on the JavaScript side.

-3. Include the base classes implementation
+3. Include the base classes implementation:

         using WPCordovaClassLib.Cordova;
         using WPCordovaClassLib.Cordova.Commands;
         using WPCordovaClassLib.Cordova.JSON;

-4. Extend your class from BaseCommand
+4. Extend your class from `BaseCommand`:

         public class Echo : BaseCommand
         {
             // ...
         }

-5. Add a method that is callable from JavaScript
+5. Add an `echo` method that is callable from JavaScript:

         public class Echo : BaseCommand
         {